|

 MODERN TIMES (1995) for narrator,

-flute, and four percussion (words and music by Howard
+flute, and 4 percussion (words & music by Howard

 J. Buss) is a powerful and dramatic depiction of life in our time.